 (4) operate the collection system so that the methane concentration is less than 500 parts per million above background at the surface of the landfill.
 To determine if this level is exceeded, the owner and operator shall follow the procedures given in 40 CFR 60.753(d);

-(5) operate the collection system such that all collected gases are vented to a control system designed and operated in compliance with Rule .1703(b)(3) of this Section.
+(5) operate the collection system such that all collected gases are vented to a control system designed and operated in compliance with 15A NCAC 02D .1703(b)(3).
 In the event that the gas collection and control system is inoperable, measures shall be taken as outlined in 40 CFR 60.753(e);

 (6) operate the control system at all times when the collected gas is routed to the control system;